-The above characteristics are not meant to be a complete list and each business would assign different weights to each of the items listed above based on its own specific needs.
-So for the purposes of this guide, we will focus our attention on these five and let you decide which of these matters more to you when it comes to making your selection.
+The above characteristics do not comprise a complete list and each business would assign different weights to each of the items listed above based on its own specific needs.
+Therefore, for the purposes of this guide, we will focus our attention on these five and let you decide which of these matters more to you when it comes to making your selection.

 Firstly, with a highly mobile workforce, it is imperative that the equipment selected realistically match their needs because once this investment is made, there is no really easy way to make changes as was the case with desktop computers where extra memory could be added easily or a hard drive swapped out, etc. While not technically impossible to do with a laptop, it is progressively more difficult, expensive, time consuming and ultimately more disruptive to the end user to do this after the equipment has already been purchased and deployed.

 Secondly, purchasing the cheapest possible computer hardware implies by definition that any cost savings realized come at the expense of having cut corners either by the laptop vendor or in terms of features, usability and/or reliability.
 This strategy typically ends up costing more in the long run than having purchased better-suited computers to begin with in terms of extra time needed and productivity lost.
 So I would advise spending some time upfront identifying hardware needs (not wants) to address any existing issues and make improvements.